GovReady/govready-q/deployment/docker-compose-nginx/README.md

 ```

-After setting the variables, continue with the "Run GovReady-Q + nginx Multi-container App" section above.
+After setting the variables, continue with the "Run GovReady-Q + NGINX Multi-container App" section above.

 If you don't set enviroment variables, these defaults are used: